 Edward Miguel – Faculty Director

-Kelsey Mulcahy – Program Manager
+Grace Han – Program Manager

-Donald Green is Professor of Political Science at Columbia University, having moved there in 2011 after 22 years at Yale University.
+Donald Green is a Professor of Political Science at Columbia University, having moved there in 2011 after 22 years at Yale University.
 The author of four books and more than one hundred essays, Green’s research interests span a wide array of topics: voting behavior, partisanship, campaign finance, hate crime, and research methods.
 Much of his current work uses field experimentation to study the ways in which political campaigns mobilize and persuade voters.
 He was elected to the American Academy of Arts and Sciences in 2003 and was awarded the Heinz I. Eulau Award for best article published in the American Political Science Review during 2009.
-In 2010, he helped found the Experimental Research section of the American Political Science Association and served as its first president.
+In 2010, he helped found the Experimental Research Section of the American Political Science Association and served as its first president.
 Green received his Ph.D. from the University of California, Berkeley in 1988.

 John Ioannidis holds the C.F.
 Rehnborg Chair in Disease Prevention at Stanford University and is a Professor of Medicine, of Health Research and Policy, and of Statistics.
 Ioannidis directs the Stanford Prevention Research Center (SPRC) at Stanford University School of Medicine and co-directs the Meta-Research Innovation Center at Stanford (METRICS).
 Dr. Ioannidis has served as the Editor-in-Chief of the European Journal of Clinical Investigation and has been on the editorial boards of leading international journals (including PLoS Medicine, Lancet, Annals of Internal Medicine, JNCI, Science Translational Medicine and Molecular and Cellular Proteomics, among others.)
 He graduated top of his class from the School of Medicine and received his doctorate in biopathology from the University of Athens.
 From 1999 until 2010 he chaired the Department of Hygiene and Epidemiology at the School of Medicine, University of Ioannina in Greece.
 He is a member of the Association of American Physicians, and the European Academy of Cancer Sciences and has served as President of the Society for Research Synthesis Methodology.

-Brian Nosek received a Ph.D. in from Yale University in 2002 and is an associate professor in the Department of Psychology at the University of Virginia.
+Brian Nosek received a Ph.D. from Yale University in 2002 and is an associate professor in the Department of Psychology at the University of Virginia.
 In 2007, he received early career awards from the International Social Cognition Network (ISCON) and the Society for the Psychological Study of Social Issues (SPSSI).
 He co-founded Project Implicit, an Internet-based multi-university collaboration of research and education about implicit cognition – thoughts and feelings that exist outside of awareness or control.
 Nosek investigates the gap between values and practices – such as when behavior is influenced by factors other than one’s intentions and goals.
 Research applications of this interest are implicit bias, diversity and inclusion, automaticity, social judgment and decision-making, attitudes, beliefs, ideology, morality, identity, memory, and barriers to innovation.
 Through lectures, training, and consulting, Nosek applies scientific research to improve the alignment between personal and organizational values and practices.
 Nosek also co-founded and directs the Center for Open Science (COS) that operates the Open Science Framework.
-The COS aims to increase openness, integrity, and reproducibility of scientific research.
+The COS aims to increase the openness, integrity, and reproducibility of scientific research.